View as PDF (PDF: 593 KB; 1 page)

 Your brand represents:

-- What your business stands for
+- what your business stands for

-- What you want your business to be
+- what you want your business to be

-- How your business is perceived in the marketplace
+- how your business is perceived in the marketplace

-- Protects your brand across Canada
+- The trademark protects your brand across Canada

 CIPO basic fees

 Filing fee (online): $330 for the first Nice class of goods or services, plus $100 for each additional class